MORE THAN A DOWNTOWN,

 Bounded by the 215- Western Beltway, Charleston Boulevard, Town Center Drive and Sahara Avenue, this developing urban district is really beginning to unfold.
 Properties that currently comprise this development, Red Rock Casino, Resort & Spa, Lifetime Athletic, City National Bank/Pavilion Building, Constellation, One Summerlin (Class-A LEED certified office tower) and the City National Arena-NHL practice facility serve the community in a variety of ways and have been all met with enthusiastic response on a community wide and regional level.
 Further enhancing the diversity of the Downtown area is the recent announcement of the new Las Vegas Ballpark that will be home to the city’s Triple-A baseball team

 , opened in the Summer of 2016.
 Constellation is boutique; luxury apartment living that has set the standard for urban living in Downtown Summerlin.

-destination that experienced over 16 million visitors in 2016.
+destination that experienced over 16 million visitors in 2017.
 Visitation is up nearly 5% in 2017 and expected to continue growing.
 Retailers include Macy’s, Dillard’s, Apple, Crate & Barrel, Dave & Buster’s and Trader Joe’s.
 The continued success of this venue will help fuel future development and increase the inherent value of all areas within the community.